 He was traumatised as my sudden fear & withdrawal came out of the blue.
 This happens when I’m triggered & it is difficult to stop the process of cutting off from others, it’s hard wired in from an early age.

-The Covid19 pandemic had just begun & even though he has a serious respiratory condition I somehow knew he wasn’t about to die from that.
+The Covid19 pandemic had just begun & even though my partner has a serious respiratory condition I somehow knew he wasn’t about to die from that.
 I was wrong, on two levels, but right on one.
 He didn’t have an accident nor has he contracted the virus as of yet, and hopefully wont, but my mother died suddenly of Covid19.

 The way she died wasn’t a shock, she had suffered poor health for many years & was agoraphobic, what was a shock was that I had somehow sensed her forthcoming death which was at the root of my anxiety about an impending tragedy even though we had been estranged and not spoken for 18 months.